SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Team/Architecture/Samuele Cutaia.md

 * **Official Documentation:** As a qualified Surveyor, he manages the submission of construction permits (CILA/SCIA) and renovation practices.

 #### 3. Sworn Appraisals & Funding
 His role is crucial for our financial sustainability.
 He is responsible for drafting and signing **Sworn Appraisals** (*Perizie Giurate*).
-These documents are legally binding assessments of value and progress, which are strictly required to access funding sources such as the **[[Bando Pubblico Fesr 2021-2027.
-OS 1.3]]**.
+These documents are legally binding assessments of value and progress, which are strictly required to access funding sources such as the **[[FESR Azione 1.3.3.
+EU Grant]]**.

 #### 4. Site Management & Drone Operation
 * **Construction Liaison:** He acts as the technical contact point for local construction firms and suppliers.